Adult Summer Chamber Music Institute

 Location: All events will be held at the Blair School of Music at Vanderbilt University, 2400 Blakemore Ave., Nashville, Tenn., 37212.

-How to apply: Download and fill out the PDF application or register online.
+How to apply: Apply online or download and fill out the PDF application.
 The form includes a few questions that will help us place you in a chamber music group appropriate to your experience and performance level.

 For more information: Email Associate Dean Pam Schneller.

 “I am so grateful for the opportunity to have participated in the first Blair Chamber Music Institute for adults!
 This allowed me to relive the days of intense study of chamber music with friendly musicians and talented coaches.
 It was an incredibly rewarding, restorative, and rejuvenating experience.” — Alex MacKay